Fair Trade Coffee

 program.
 To find a list of retailers who partner with us to reclaim packages for our upcycling program, use the 'filter' function on our store locator

-packaging are recognized as Low Density Polyethylene (LDP) and can be recycled under the #4 category.
+packaging is Low Density Polyethylene (LDP) and can be recycled under the #4 category.

 Do you offer alternatives to the smaller coffee packages?